Phillip-England/flank-steak/README.md

-Project requires a .env file with..

-POSTGRES_URL which is your postgres url string SESSION_TOKEN_KEY which is a random string to serve as a token key
+You need a .env file with a valid POSTGRES_URL and a random string of characters called SESSION_TOKEN_KEY in the ROOT of your project if you intend to clone the repo.